Sully2005/typing-game/README.md

 ﻿# typing-game
-A typing game I made as part of the Web Dev for begginers Gihub package.
+A typing game I made as part of the Web Dev for begginers Github package.
 I included a timer and a words per minute calculater in the project as well.